 She walks well on a leash and sniffs on her walks and hikes but doesn’t pull.
 Sierra loves meeting people.
+Sierra has the most regal walk and is just a gorgeous girl.
 She loves to lounge on the multiple decks loving her dog bed and taking in the cooler mountain weather.
 They are dogs that guard their surroundings.
 She does not bark a lot but will let u know if something or someone gets near.
-She did show some signs of dominance with her foster sister and it was first thought she would be better placed in a home with no other dogs as she snapped a couple times at her foster sister.
 She shows some food guarding and was thin when she arrived at the shelter.

 Her foster mom has fed Sierra good food and healthy treats like dried chicken hearts stuffed in a stuffie ball which she LOVES and has definitely put on weight.
 Her foster mom says she doesn’t like peanut butter or fruit!

 Sierra and Josie started to interact and play together and developed a mutual respect for each other.
 Sierra has shown no interest in the cat and numerous birds in the home.
 She doesn’t seem to know a lot of commands.

 She has not displayed any destructive behavior when left at home.
 Sierra isn’t a super active dog and would probably do well in a home with a fairly quiet routine.
 Think she will be fine with kids, as well, but not the super playfulness that family with children may prefer.